omkar231098/Pdf_Maker/README.md

 ## Deployed Link
-The Todo App API is deployed at https://snap-pdf-frontend.vercel.app/
+The PDF Maker Frontend is deployed at https://snap-pdf-frontend.vercel.app/

 ## Contribution